arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

    .. note::

-        Within the desing phase of the ``hello world`` example, the complete MAPLE-K and the robosapiensio backend is mapped to be executed on the ``xeon1`` compute unit.
+        Within the design phase of the ``hello world`` example, the complete MAPLE-K and the robosapiensio backend is mapped to be executed on the ``xeon1`` compute unit.
         Therefore, the main file for executing the MAPLE-K manually is generated under ``Resources/main_xeon1.py`` To run the MAPLE-K loop the manual way, the user needs to also manually setup the ``robosapiensio backend``.
-Detailed instructions how to setup the ``robosapiensio backend`` can be found `here <../basics/robosapiensIO_backend_docker.html>`_.
+Detailed instructions how to setup the ``robosapiensio backend`` are available on the `docker backend page <../basics/robosapiensIO_backend_docker.html>`_.

    .. code-block:: python